React Native's (RN) FlatList is a powerful tool for rendering

 Dynamic Number of Columns: Calculate

-dynamically based on screen orientation or user preferences.
+numColumnsdynamically based on screen orientation or user preferences.

-, you unlock a world of possibilities for
+By mastering FlatList, you unlock a world of possibilities for

 creating beautiful and performant grid layouts in your React Native